Christiana Mall: Ownership changes

-In March 2003, The Rouse Company made an agreement with Philadelphia-based Pennsylvania Real Estate Investment Trust (PREIT) to acquire 50% stake in Christiana.
+In March 2003, The Rouse Company agreed with PREIT to acquire 50% stake in Christiana.
 Rouse received its stake in Christiana and $225 million in cash in exchange PREIT would receive six malls and assume $285 million in mortgage debt.
 PREIT would also hand over $38 million worth of stock to a partnership controlled by its executives that held the stake in Christiana.
 The six malls Rouse traded were older properties anchored by such stores as Strawbridge's, Sears and JCPenney.
 The malls were Cherry Hill Mall, Moorestown Mall, Plymouth Meeting Mall, The Gallery at Market East, Exton Square Mall and Echelon Mall.
 Rouse's strategy in the trade was to upgrading their assets.
 By acquiring Christiana, which is one of the top-production malls in the United States, Rouse achieved this mission while shedding properties that better fit into PREIT's portfolio.

 1991 redevelopment

 The first renovation and expansion of the mall was completed in 1991.
 It consisted of the triangular Wanamaker's concourses extending from Macy's and JCPenney.
 Where the two converged was an atrium of full-ceiling skylights and a new fountain, becoming the new center court where the majority of events take place.
-Now with four anchors, three of them concentrated at the southern end, the mall as a whole took on a bent, cross-like shape.